Spinning Partial Waves for Scattering Amplitudes in $d$ Dimensions: From partial waves to matrix elements

 We wish to regard $g^{ij}_\pi$ as functions of a single variable $\theta$, the scattering angle between incoming and outgoing particles.
 To this end, put $\hat p_{1i} = e_1$ and $\hat p_{3i} = e_1\cos\theta + e_2\sin\theta$.
 Here $e_1, e_2$ are two of the unit vectors from an orthonormal basis of $\mathbb{R}^{d-1}$ and a hat over a vector denotes unit normalisation.
 Then

 where $\Lambda_p$ denotes the standard boost.
 We denote the spin components on the right by $w'_{3,4}$.
 Let the massive standard representative with respect to which standard boosts are defined be $p_1$.
-We then have
+We then have (for bosonic fields)

 and therefore $w_{3,4}'=w_{3,4}$.
 With these choices, the partial waves become

 where $a$ is an index transforming in $\pi$.\footnote{Indices introduced in the remainder of this subsection have no relation to indices of Section \ref{Single particle states}.} Recall the transformation properties under $SO(d-2)$ of particle spins $w_{1,2}$ in the frame, \eqref{two-particle-spins}.
 We write the $SO(d-2)$-Clebsch-Gordan decomposition as